How to Install Wike on Fedora

 Basic Article Search

-Type your search query in the top search bar when you launch Wike.
+Type your search query in the top search bar when you open Wike.
 As you type, instant suggestions appear below, displaying matching Wikipedia articles.
 Press Enter or click a suggestion to load the full article with Wikipedia’s original formatting, images, and references intact.

 GNOME Desktop Search Integration